 During a grid outage, your solar battery acts as a substitute for the grid – you will be able to push your excess solar production to charge your solar battery and pull energy from the battery to power your critical loads.
 Even though solar storage systems have the same automatic shutoff switch, a solar storage system can operate independently of the grid.

 Maximize Your Economic Benefit

 Traditionally, your excess energy production is transported back into the grid through net metering, which can offset your grid electricity consumption costs.
-However, with changing net metering policies and the rising costs of grid electricity, more homeowners are adding battery storage to their home solar systems to take advantage of as much of their solar energy as possible.
+However, with changing net metering policies and the rising costs of grid electricity, more homeowners are battery storage for existing solar panels to take advantage of as much of their solar energy as possible.

 Outsmart Time of Use Rates

 For solar homeowners in California and Arizona, time-of-use (TOU) rate plans are the new norm.
 With a TOU rate plan, the price you pay for grid electricity varies based on the time of day.

 On a TOU rate plan, electricity is most expensive in the early evening, when the sun is setting and your solar production is waning for the day.
 For example, SDG&E defines peak hours as 4-9 p.m.
 However, the value of net metering credits is greater during peak hours.

 If you’re a Sunnova customer, your battery will be configured to help you maximize your net metering credits.
 During peak hours, your home will run off of your battery.
 Any excess energy stored in your battery will be sent back to the grid for maximum net metering credits.
 Learn more about TOU rates here.

 Throughout the day, your home solar system is constantly converting the sun’s rays into energy to power your home.
 What happens when your home solar system produces more energy than your home needs?

 A solar battery does exactly what its name suggests – it captures excess solar production for later use.
 Depending on your battery configuration, you may be able to pull energy from your solar battery at night, on low-production days, and during grid outages.